Jeka8833/FoxyFace/README.md

 # FoxyFace

 FoxyFace allows you to use your real face to control your avatar's face in VRChat using any camera that is connected to your computer.
-You can also use the camera of an Android device, iOS device or another computer, but this will require you to download additional programs, [here are instructions on how to do it].
+You can also use the camera of an Android device, iOS device or another computer, but this will require you to download additional programs, [here are instructions on how to do it](https://github.com/Jeka8833/FoxyFace/wiki/Using-another-device-as-a-camera).

 FoxyFace uses the [MediaPipe Face landmark detection](https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker) neural network bundle and the neural network from [Project Babble](https://github.com/Project-Babble).